This entry is trivia, which is cool and all, but not a trope. On a work, it goes on the Trivia tab.

 Reluctantly is putting it mildly.
 When the 1997 World Series ended up being played by two small-market teams (Florida and Cleveland), NBC's West Coast head Don Ohlmeyer publicly declared that he hoped it would end in a four-game sweep, since even a fifth game would mean pre-empting his precious "Must See TV" Thursday lineup.
 (He didn't get his wish; the Series went the full seven games.)

 It is actually worse than simply 'shutting down the channel', the NSL was deliberately screwed over by the network.
-In a subsequent lawsuit over the failure of the pay tv channel, it emerged that network executives were angry that the managers of Aussie Rules Football were not giving them enough credit for buying the National Soccer League rights then burying the sport.
+In a subsequent lawsuit over the failure of the pay tv channel, the network executives were exposed via emails showing that they were angry that the managers of Aussie Rules Football were not giving them enough credit for buying the National Soccer League rights then burying the sport.

 ONE HD's coverage of The National Basketball League games has fallen into this when it was announcing in October 2011 that all NBL games aired on One HD would be delayed which angered fans.
 One HD the following month announced that all NBL games would be delayed EVEN FURTHER to 1:00 AM-2:00 AM, Which pissed off more fans.
 NBL fans are now trying to boycott the channel.